-Students were successful in this part of the VFT in seeing how adjacent stratigraphy could be similar or different, and how 340 stratigraphic sections could consistently be correlated with key features.
+Students were successful in this part of the VFT in seeing how adjacent stratigraphy could be similar or different, and how stratigraphic sections could consistently be correlated with key features.
 For example, students recognized a coal seam regionally, and noted that it was in most sections - this provided a point of familiarity and drove their correlation decisions.
 This was the part of the project where students had big "lightbulb" moments of understanding the connections.
 For the first time, students were learning how to relate one stratigraphic column to another.

-345 Uneven amounts of participation and commitment from the small groups within a pod was a challenge.
+Uneven amounts of participation and commitment from the small groups within a pod was a challenge.
 This could potentially be ameliorated by providing open access to all groups' stratigraphic columns and interpretations.
 Some groups had a very good collaborative dynamic, while others did not.
-This dynamic is often challenging to predict in advance, whether students choose their own partners or are assigned groups.
+This is often challenging to predict in advance, whether students choose their own partners or are assigned groups.
+This was the most crucial part of the VFT for having developed functional group dynamics with initial partners.
 Jigsaw activities and group projects are contingent on all students being present and participating.
-When any student is absent, this presents challenges for the entire group or pod.
+When any student is absent, this presents challenges for the entire group.
 We attempted to address this challenge by having pods of three small groups, so that if one group did not engage, the remaining two groups could still collaborate.
-Collaboration was necessary for all students to be comfortable with the data for their outcrops and adjacent outcrops.
+More importantly, for heading into Part 7, it was important that all students felt comfortable with the data for their outcrops and adjacent outcrops.

 Ideally, students would return to their stratigraphic columns at this point to correct misconceptions or errors in sketching their observations that they discovered upon discussion and peer review with the larger pod.
-A significant challenge is getting students

-- 355 to ask questions of each other or of their own work.
+A significant challenge is getting students to ask questions of each other or of their own work.
 In the future, it would be beneficial for students to be provided with examples of useful questions to ask.
-As instructors monitor the pods, they could explicitly model the types of questions to ask and how to modify stratigraphic columns. - For time constraints, it is possible to proceed directly to the full-class Jamboard (Part 7) from individual sections (Part 5), skipping Part 6.
+As instructors monitor the pods, they could explicitly model the types of questions to ask and how to modify stratigraphic columns.

+For time constraints, it is possible to proceed directly to the full-class Jamboard (Part 7) from individual sections (Part 5), skipping Part 6.
 However, the key realization that different outcrops even within close proximity to each other can show very different features, or help to fill in gaps and confusion before doing a larger-scale correlation (addressed in Part 6), is a useful step.
 Practice presenting and organizing thoughts in a pod setting prior to full-class presentations was also important.